 While recognition of finance income is suspended, payments received by a customer are applied against the outstanding balance owed.
 If payments are sufficient to cover any unreserved receivables, a recovery of provision taken on the billed amount, if applicable, is recorded to the extent of the residual cash received.
 Once the collectibility issues are resolved and the customer has returned to being in good standing, the Company will resume recognition of finance income.
+During the year ended December 31, 2012, a financing receivable was modified as a troubled debt restructuring.
+The customer has paid all overdue amounts in accordance with such restructuring which has resulted in a change in the credit quality classification from 'pre-approved transactions' to 'in good standing'.

-The Company's investment in financing receivables on nonaccrual status as at March 31, 2012 is as follows:
+The Company's investment in financing receivables on nonaccrual status is as follows:

-As at Ma arch 31, 2012 As at Decei nber 31, 2011 Recorded Investment Related Allowance Recorded Investment Related Allowance Net investment in leases \$ 4,269 \$ (1,624) \$ 4,692 \$ (1,833) Net financed sales receivables 1,347 (443) 1,329 (316) \$ 5,616 \$ (2,067) \$ 6,021 \$ (2,149)
+As at Marc As at March 31, 2013 ber 31, 2012 Recorded Investment Related Allowance Recorded Investment Related Allowance Net investment in leases \$ 2,666 \$ (1,130) \$ 2,666 \$ (1,130) Net financed sales receivables 1,056 (66) 1,322 (66) \$ 3,722 \$ (1,196) \$ 3,988 \$ (1,196)

 The Company considers financing receivables with aging between 60-89 days as indications of theaters with potential collection concerns.
 The Company will begin to focus its review on these financing receivables and increase its discussions internally and with the theater regarding payment status.
 Once a theater's aging exceeds 90 days, the Company's policy is to review and assess collectibility on the theater's past due accounts.
 Over 90 days past due is used by the Company as an indicator of potential impairment as invoices up to 90 days outstanding could be considered reasonable due to the time required for dispute resolution or for the provision of further information or supporting documentation to the customer.
+Accrued receivables represent billings that are contractually due but whose invoices were not issued due to the impact of the Company's ERP implementation as certain invoicing and collections were delayed during the quarter.